 We all know the expression “There are no free lunches.”
 One of my favorite spins on it is “Free cheese is only in mousetraps.”
 Allow me to illustrate my point.
 Let’s assume again that your friendly wholesaler finds a motivated seller willing to sell at a deeply discounted price.
 Even more, he feels like spreading the wealth around and is charging you only a modest fee.
 Call me paranoid, but this is where any hard money lender would get a queasy feeling – and you should too.
 Why such generosity?
 If a wholesaler is getting such an incredible margin, why not rehab the property himself?
 What’s missing (or broken, or rotten, or cracked) that you are not aware of?

-Here is a real live example.
+Here is a real-life example.
 One of our clients worked with a wholesaler to purchase a deeply discounted property in Washington DC.
 It was an incredible deal that made us wonder why the wholesaler himself was missing on such an opportunity.
-Later in the rehab process, our client learned the real reason: the gas pipes were cut because the previous owners were deeply delinquent on their gas bill.
+Later, in the rehab process, our client learned the real reason: the gas pipes were cut because the previous owners were deeply delinquent on their gas bill.
 It literally took months to work through the DC bureaucracy to reinstall them, greatly delaying the process.
-The wholesaler was likely aware of the issue and figured it was easier to make a fee then to mess with the whole process.
+The wholesaler was likely aware of the issue and figured it was easier to make a fee than to mess with the whole process.

 New Funding Resources is a top hard money lender in the DC area.
 If you have an immediate deal to discuss submit an online application or call us at 240.436.2340.